svark/tuprs/README.md

 # tuprs
 ![Build Status](https://github.com/svark/tuprs/actions/workflows/rust.yml/badge.svg)
 ---
 [Tup](https://gittup.org/tup) is a build system that works with files and has a light syntax describing rules, its inputs and outputs.
-It provides strong build guarantees in each run , executing only the rules affected by changes in file system.
-Furthermore, it can dynamically track file dependencies via dll injection in windows and ld-preloading in linux.
+It provides strong build guarantees in each run, executing only the rules affected by changes in file system.
+Furthermore, it can dynamically track rule dependencies as they are being run that helps in determining rules to run in subsequent builds.
 This library parses a tup file into resolved rules, its inputs and outputs.

 For convenience there are two versions of the api.
 First version works directly with tupfile or the lua but may not resolve groups.